Cannabis Metabolites in Urine: Your Questions Answered

 What can affect the detection period of cannabis metabolites in urine?

-Additionally, the frequency and quantity of your cannabis use can impact the detection period.
-Regular consumption of high-THC strains like BC Diesel can result in metabolites being detectable for a longer period than infrequent use of lower-THC strains.
+Several factors influence the detection window: your metabolism rate, body fat percentage, and hydration level.
+The frequency and quantity of your cannabis use are also major factors.
+Regular consumption of high-THC strains can result in metabolites being detectable for a longer period.

 How can I remove cannabis metabolites from my urine faster?